alexandergmzx/embedded_assignments/README.md

 # Assigments solved with the course

-This repository compiles all the work done and the knowledge learned from Alex Fosdick, ECE professor from the University of Colorado Boulder
+This repository compiles all the work done and the knowledge learned from Alex Fosdick, ECE professor from the University of Colorado Boulder.
+Also it is now protected by a **License** so nobody can be copying the codes as they are.

 ## Week 1
 The work done for week 1 (module 1: **Embedded System Development Components**) can be found in the "Assignment\_for_Week_1" folder.
 This assignment is about learning: